TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-subscriptions-moved.md

 # Recover RBAC when subscriptions are moved across tenants

-Choose this category for problems related to RBAC when transferring a subscription to a different tenant.

-**Problems with role assignments after transferring a subscription to a different tenant**
+**Issues with role assignments after transferring a subscription to a different tenant**

 If you transfer a subscription to a new Azure AD tenant, all role assignments in RBAC are permanently deleted from the source tenant and are not migrated to the target tenant.
 You must re-create the role assignments in the target tenant.
 [Learn more](https://docs.microsoft.com/azure/billing/billing-subscription-transfer)